-- Key for the expected easier recognition and portability (intra-Africa & Africa-Rest of the world). - Key for enhanced information-sharing on qualifications - Key for learners' mobility - Key for implementation of Addis and Global Recognition Conventions - Benchmarking, self-assessment, policy learning NQF is always in evolution enhanced transparency and comparability of qualifications mutual trust between qualifications frameworks and systems for lifelong learning in Africa common reference framework - translation device between qualifications and their levels NQFs are above all about people's skills, knowledge, qualifications - in the national and international contexts.
+- Key for the expected easier recognition and portability (intra-Africa & Africa-Rest of the world). - Key for enhanced information-sharing on qualifications - Key for learners' mobility - Key for implementation of Addis and Global Recognition Conventions - Benchmarking, self-assessment, policy learning - NQF is always in evolution an overarching referencing qualifications framework of continental scope to deliver on the objectives of ...